What to Look for When Buying an RV GPS

 Battery Life

-Of course, if your route takes more than a couple of hours, you will need to charge your product while you use it.
-Keep in mind, most GPS systems include high-resolution displays, wireless connection, and audio navigation on top of the tracking and mapping functions.
+Of course, if your route takes more than a couple of hours you will need to charge your product while you use it.
+Keep in mind, most systems include high-resolution displays, wireless connection, and audio navigation on top of the tracking and mapping functions.
+That is a lot of functions requiring constant energy from a relatively compact piece of equipment.

 User-Friendly Interface

 If you have to choose between them, a clean user interface is far more critical when you drive than when you set it up.
-While many devices use touchscreens for quick navigation, analog buttons are also good for reliable menu navigation.
+While many devices use touchscreens for quick navigation, analog buttons are also good for reliable menu selection.

 Frequently Asked Questions FAQ:

-Q: What is an RV GPS System, and how does it work?
+Q: What is an RV GPS System and how does it work?

 Q: Do all RV GPS systems have lifetime updates?

 Garmin is the original and still one of the standard GPS services, regardless of the vehicle you drive.
-TomTom is also pretty decent, but the others tend to outsource their satellite services, which can lead to hit or miss performance.
+TomTom is also pretty decent, others tend to outsource their satellite services, which can lead to hit or miss performance.

-Q: What general issues should I expect when using an RV GPS Unit?
+Q: What general issues should I expect when using an RV GPS unit?

 The main general issue that most GPS products suffer is difficulty when navigating large cities or dense roadways.
 Brightness can also be an issue as most GPS system screens do not automatically brighten in response to sunlight.